Troubleshooting network performance

 A DS5v2 VM running Windows Server 2016 on the VNet.
 The VM was non-domain joined, built from the default Azure image (no optimization or customization) with AzureCT installed.

-All testing was using the AzureCT Get-LinkPerformance command with a 5-minute load test for each of the six test runs.
+All tests use the AzureCT Get-LinkPerformance command with a 5-minute load test for each of the six test runs.
 For example:

 Get-LinkPerformance -RemoteHost 10.0.0.1 -TestSeconds 300